PLKGIT/liri-node-app/README.md

 LIRI is a command line application and its commands cannot be run in a web browser.
 Accordingly, I have created a website at https://plkgit.github.io/liri-node-app/ that contains screenshots of the results of each command as well as a PDF copy of the log.txt file.

-Alternatively, links to the screenshots and the log.txt file PDF are included below.
+Alternatively, see below for results screenshots and a PDF copy of the log.txt file after running each command.

 1. **node liri**
 ![](https://github.com/PLKGIT/liri-node-app/blob/master/images/01_liri_no_parameters.png)